 New York native, Joan Vassar is an avid reader and storyteller.

-BPM: Tell us about your most recent work.
+BPM: Tell us about your new book and the main characters.
 Available on Nook and Kindle?

 BPM: What was your hardest scene to write, the opening or the close?